MichelaPozzi/2025-topic-03-group-04/README.md

     -   [Chi Squared test] (#chi-squared-test)
 -   [Linear Regression](#linear-regression)

+# **Data Exploration**
+-   Examine the dimensions of our dataset and potenital inconsistencies in the produced data.
+Also, ivestigate wheter the experimental nature of the           measurements are redproducable, and therefore applicable to our analysis.
+Large scale measurements carry the risk of introducing potential technical variability.
+By calculating the correlation between all replicates across the fractions for each treatment we can confirm the reliability and stability of the measurements.
+**1. Dataset Description**
+- ...
+**2. Evaluate Reproducability**
+- The method used was the spearman correlation due to the delicacy/ sensible nature of the comparing values.
+The control values showed very high correlation and are therefore reproducible, wheras our rnase measurements correlated less in fractions 2, 21 and 23.
+However, since the majority of the values are still highly correlating, we accept the sporadic variance in the second measurement and deem the data as reproducible.

 # **🧼Data Normalisation** {#data-normalisation}

 -   Ensure comparability and interpretability of protein intensity profiles across replicates and